hexinpeter/SMD_PROJ3/README.md

 * When the sum of difference exceeds 1, approximately 100km in distance, a "beyond our prediction range" error will be returned.

 ### Prediction

+* 4 types of regression will be done over the data, linear, polynomial, exponential, logarithmic.
+The one will with the largest R-square value will be chosen as the best fit regression to calculate predictions.

+* The predictions get more accurate when there are more past data.